kunalkadu2001/Smart-Agriculture-Analytics/README.md

 ## Project Objective

 The objective of this project is to analyze agricultural data to understand the relationships between crop production, rainfall, soil nutrients, and fertilizer usage across different regions.
 By integrating Python, SQL, and Power BI, the project aims to generate meaningful insights that can support data-driven decisions in smart agriculture.
 The final goal is to build an interactive analytical system that helps identify patterns, improve planning, and optimize agricultural outcomes.

+## Dataset Used

+The project uses four separate agricultural datasets covering crop details, rainfall, soil micronutrients, and fertilizer distribution.
+Each dataset was cleaned individually to remove errors, standardize formats, and handle missing values.
+Finally, all four datasets were merged into a single master dataset using pandas, enabling unified analysis across regions and agricultural factors.